A graph generation pipeline for critical infrastructures based on heuristics, images and depth data: Materials and Methods

 The last module in processing the non-pipe objects matches identical detections across images and combines information in one final object.
 In this step, the approximated locations of merged objects are combined and their endpoints (predicted via the keypoints) are averaged.
 Before averaging, possible false predictions are disregarded via statistical outlier removal of keypoints that deviate more than two standard deviations from all keypoints.
 Two objects from different images are merged if the following rule for the pairwise distances $\textbf{d}$ between all their voxels is true:

-where $n$ is the number of elements of vector $\textbf{d}$, and $np\_max\_distance \in (0, \infty)$ and $np\_min\_percentage \in [0, 1]$ are hyperparameters that specify the maximal distance in meters between two object points to be considered a match and the minimal percentage of matched points required for two objects to be matched, respectively. $\mathds{1}$ is the indicator function that returns 1 if a distance $d_i$ is smaller than $np\_max\_distance$ and 0 otherwise.
+where $n$ is the number of elements of vector $\textbf{d}$, and $np\_max\_distance \in (0, \infty)$ and $np\_min\_percentage \in [0, 1]$ specify the maximal distance in meters between two object points to be considered a match and the minimal percentage of matched points required for two objects to be matched, respectively. $\mathds{1}$ is the indicator function that returns 1 if a distance $d_i$ is smaller than $np\_max\_distance$ and 0 otherwise.
 Thus, two objects are merged if the fraction of the number of pairwise distances smaller than $np\_max\_distance$ and the number of all pairwise distances is larger than $np\_min\_percentage$.
+The pipeline sets $np\_min\_percentage$ to 0.1 requiring two objects to have at least 10~\% of points within $np\_max\_distance$ meters.
+Thus, whether two objects are merged is mainly controlled by setting $np\_max\_distance$.
 Figure~\ref{fig:4} (\textbf{A}) shows three matched non-pipe objects from a total of 16 images using the approach outlined in this section.